LadyForest/flink-table-store-101/real-time-update/README.md

 - FTS compiled on Flink 1.14 profile
 - Hadoop Bundle Jar

-To ease the preparation，the mentioned dependecies are already packed under the directory of `real-time-update/flink/lib` of this repository, you can directly download and put them under `flink-1.14.5/lib` on your local machine.
+To ease the preparation，the mentioned dependecies are already packed under the directory of `flink-table-store-101/flink/lib` of this repository, you can directly download and put them under `flink-1.14.5/lib` on your local machine.
 If you prefer do it by yourself, you can reach to

 - [flink-sql-connector-mysql-cdc-2.3-SNAPSHOT.jar](https://repo1.maven.org/maven2/com/ververica/flink-sql-connector-mysql-cdc/2.3-SNAPSHOT/flink-sql-connector-mysql-cdc-2.3-SNAPSHOT.jar)
 - [Hadoop Bundle Jar](https://repo.maven.apache.org/maven2/org/apache/flink/flink-shaded-hadoop-2-uber/2.8.3-10.0/flink-shaded-hadoop-2-uber-2.8.3-10.0.jar)
-- Use JKD8 and `mvn clean install -Dmaven.test.skip=true -Pflink-1.14` [Build FTS from Source](https://nightlies.apache.org/flink/flink-table-store-docs-master/docs/engines/build/) the latest FTS, please mind that it should be done at the branch of release-0.2.
+- Switch to master branch and use JKD8 and `mvn clean install -Dmaven.test.skip=true -Pflink-1.14` [Build FTS from Source](https://nightlies.apache.org/flink/flink-table-store-docs-master/docs/engines/build/) the latest FTS.

 Now you can list the `lib` directory to check the completeness of denepdnecies.
 ```